KennethThNg/RoadSegmentation/README.md

          - `train`: Train a CNN instance
     - **`parameters.py`**
       - Contains the parameters used to produce the CrowdAI score of 0.818.
+      - `TRAINING_SIZE`: number of training images.
+      - `TEST_SIZE`: number of test images.
+      - `RESTORE_MODEL`: Set to TRUE if a previous model should be restored (This does not work with the submitted code).
+      - `WINDOW_SIZE`: set the window_size parameter.
+      - `SAVER_FILENAME`: Name of the file you want to restore or save as.
+      - `NUM_EPOCHS`: Set the number of epochs to run.
     - **`preprocess.py`**
       - `process`: Process raw data.
       - `data_augmentation`: Augmentation of the data set by performing six flips.